 to one thing.
 Every bloody waterfall, first stop the dunny and if there

 wasn't one, a tree.
 They should grow well any way.
 Elinjaa and Zillie

 (can't spell silly in Qld) Falls completed the circuit.
 Well worth the

 drive.
 We arrived too late at Milanda to check out the dairy museum and

-so we headed toward Herberton.
-Checked out Hastie bird hide, no go.
-We trek
+found so we headed toward Herberton.
+Checked out Hastie bird hide, no

-odours ever wafting up the street, fresh baked bread.
+best odours ever wafting up the street, fresh baked bread.
 I think that

 there must be some connection between nose and wallet, we bought a loaf

 and had it for brekky at the Lions Park by the river.
 Does it get

 From here we returned to Atherton and the Railco Station and were